 The school guides pupils with a strong vision and set of values, and offers a wide range of activities and experiences, from running The Daily Mile on its own running track, to poetry and science competitions, trips and outings in and around London (including to the Tallow Chandlers’ Hall), and VIP visits.
 For more information on the school, please visit their website.

-The Company supports pupils both inside and outside the school gates, the latter by supporting relevant charities and youth organisations in the regional area, examples include Platform Cricket Project, London Symphony Orchestra, Tower Hamlets Opportunity Group, It’s Your Life, Open City, The Children’s Literacy Charity, Adopt A School (Royal Academy of Culinary Arts) and Reed’s School’s Launch Car Challenge.
+The Company supports pupils both inside and outside the school gates by supporting relevant charities and youth/educational organisations, examples include Platform Cricket Project, London Symphony Orchestra, Tower Hamlets Opportunity Group, Open City, The Children’s Literacy Charity, Adopt A School (Royal Academy of Culinary Arts) and Reed’s School’s Launch Car Challenge.

 Donations, Bursaries and Awards